ut-amrl-private/planning-assignment-1/README.md

   (:action move
         :parameters (?p ?x1 ?y1 ?x2 ?y2)
   ```
+    > :warning: The domain name must be named exactly `king` to pass Autograder checks.

 2. Create a compatible PDDL problem definition, `single-king-problem` in file `single-king-problem.pddl`, for an 8x7 (8 squares along y direction, and 7 along x direction) board, with the following initial state:
 - The king starts out from the lower left corner of the board (1, 1).
 - Mark the coordinates (7,7) and (6,7) as occupied.